XileonXL/melodyfetch/README.md

 ### Medium

-Create your own binary file with the following steps
+Create your own binary file with the following steps:
+1.